Don’t let cabbage worms destroy your garden; learn how to get rid of cabbage worms before!

 Try planting different flowers and herbs with your brassica plants.
 Herbs and flowers that deter cabbage moths include:

-On the other hand, companion planting goes hand-in-hand with trap crops.
+On the other hand, companion plants goes hand-in-hand with trap crops.
 You might plant some trap crops in your garden that cabbage moths and worms LOVE, like nasturtiums.
 The pests go to these crops instead, leaving your cabbages alone.

 5. Spray with Tansy Oil